 Eat your way across our vast country by sampling these delicacies.
-And don’t forget to purchase travel medical insurance if you’re venturing outside of Alberta—in case of a medical emergency that’s not covered by your Alberta Health Care plan.
+And don’t forget to purchase travel medical insurance from AMA Travel* if you’re venturing outside of Alberta—in case of a medical emergency that’s not covered by your Alberta Health Care plan.

 1 Sourdough Bread, Yukon

 The loaf gets its moniker from the sour taste of the fermented starter dough that acts as a natural leavening agent.
 The hearty bread helped hungry prospectors survive harsh conditions during the Klondike Gold Rush.
 In Dawson City, stop at Cheechako’s Bake Shop for fresh sourdough loaves.

 2 Salmon, B.C.